knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Default: file:jars/*

    org.osgi.framework.system.packages
-     List of packages exported from system classloader, other than java.* and org.osgi.framework
+     Complete list of packages exported by the system bundle.

+     If not set the framework will export all OSGi packages and all standard Java packages according to the version of the running JRE.
+See also "org.knopflerfish.framework.system.export.all_*"
+     and "org.osgi.framework.system.packages.extra"

    org.osgi.framework.system.packages.file
-     File containing list of packages exported from system classloader,
+     File containing list of packages exported by the system bundle.

-     other than java.* and org.osgi.framework
+   org.osgi.framework.system.packages.extra
+     Packages to add to the default list of packages exported by the system bundle.

    org.knopflerfish.framework.debug.print_with_do_privileged
      Surrond all debug print-operations originating from